 - C. Dating Violence is violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the Complainant.
 The existence of such a relationship shall be determined based on the Complainant's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship. - 1.
 Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse. - 2.
-Dating violence does not include acts covered under the definition of domestic violence. - 4.
-Domestic Violence is a felony or misdemeanor crime of violence committed: - 1.
-By a current or former spouse or intimate partner of the Complainant; - 2.
-By a person with whom the Complainant shares a child in common; - 3.
-By a person who is cohabitating with, or has cohabitated with, the Complainant as a spouse or intimate partner; - 4.
-By a person similarly situated to a spouse of the Complainant under the domestic or family violence laws of Louisiana; - 5.
-By any other person against an adult or youth Complainant who is protected from that person's acts under the domestic or family violence laws of Louisiana.
+Dating violence does not include acts covered under the definition of domestic violence. - D. Domestic Violence includes felony or misdemeanor crimes committed by a current or former spouse or intimate partner of the victim under the family or domestic violence laws of the jurisdiction and includes the use or attempted use of physical abuse or sexual abuse, or a pattern of any other coercive behavior committed, enabled, or solicited to gain or maintain power and control over a victim, including verbal, psychological, economic, or technological abuse that may or may not constitute criminal behavior, by a person who- - (A) is a current or former spouse or intimate partner of the victim, or person similarly situated to a spouse of the victim; - (B) is cohabitating, or has cohabitated, with the victim as a spouse or intimate partner; - (C) shares a child in common with the victim; or - (D) commits acts against a youth or adult victim who is protected from those acts under the family or domestic violence laws of the jurisdiction. - 5.
+Stalking is engaging in an intentional course of conduct directed at a specific person that would cause a reasonable person to fear for the person's safety or the safety of others or suffer substantial emotional distress. - 1.

-To categorize an incident as Domestic Violence, the relationship between the Respondent and the Complainant must be more than just two people living together as roommates.
-The people cohabitating must be current or former spouses or have an intimate relationship.

-- 5. Stalking is engaging in an intentional course of conduct directed at a specific person that would cause a reasonable person to fear for the person's safety or the safety of others or suffer substantial emotional distress. - 1.
 Course of conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property. - 2.
-Reasonable person (for the purposes of stalking) means a reasonable person under similar circumstances and with similar identities to the Complainant.

-3. Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily require, medical or other professional treatment or counseling.
+Reasonable person (for the purposes of stalking) means a reasonable person under similar circumstances and with similar identities to the Complainant. - 3.
+Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily require, medical or other professional treatment or counseling.

-Sexual Misconduct Prohibited by the Code of Student Conduct
+Sexual Misconduct Prohibited by the Code of Student Conduct Sexual Assault

-Sexual Assault